wolffangsecurity/CTF-Writeups/Hack Smarter Labs/BuildingMagic.md

 ```

 ## Launching Bloodhound
-- User R.Haggard has the ability to change the password of H.Potch
+- According to bloodhoun the user R.Haggard has the ability to change the password of H.Potch
 <img width="1112" height="220" alt="image" src="https://github.com/user-attachments/assets/e21b21b5-a843-4bb4-b247-6340d3b7e281" />

 The user R.HAGGARD@BUILDINGMAGIC.LOCAL has the capability to change the user H.POTCH@BUILDINGMAGIC.LOCAL's password without knowing that user's current password.

-### BloodyAd can be used to do this
+Using the following command with BloodyAd I changed the password

 ```
 bloodyAD --host "10.1.213.153" -d "buildingmagic.local" -u "r.haggard" -p "rubeushagrid" set password "h.potch" "newP@ssword2022"